 It is not enough, however, to give arguments that sound convincing to you.
 Different arguments sound convincing to different people.
 We must learn to deduce conclusions from a few basic principles of reasoning that we can all accept, much as one does in mathematics.

 Over the centuries, Western civilization has developed some mainstream principles that can be understood as necessary conditions for an ethical choice.
-They are explained in my 2018 book, Taking Ethics Seriously: Why Ethics is an Indispensable Tool for the Modern Workplace, along with many examples.
+They are explained in my books, Taking Ethics Seriously (2018) and Advanced Introduction to Business Ethics (2021), along with many examples.
 A brief summary might go as follows:

 1. Generalization principle.
 The reasons for your action should be consistent with the assumption that everyone with the same reasons acts the same way.